KuekenPartei/derKUEKeN-dasBuch/content/00_einführung/03_grundbestimmungen.md

 Für uns Menschen ist unser Bewustsein nicht von der Gemeinschaft trennbar, die Gemeinschaft Formt das Bewustsein, das Bewustsein stiftet die Gemeinschaft.

+Und so Antworten wir der Neoliberalen Marget Thatcher auf ihre Aussage, "there is no such thing as society" ^[Thatcher, Margaret.
+1987.
+‘Interview for “Woman’s Own” (“No Such Thing as Society”). https://newlearningonline.com/new-learning/chapter-4/neoliberalism-more-recent-times/margaret-thatcher-theres-no-such-thing-as-society] "there is no such thing as a single person, this person could not even them self a person"

 Das Bewustsein läßt sich für uns nicht von der Gemeinschaft trennen.